Do antibiotics weaken your immune system?

 Some good bacteria are required to support the immune system of your body.

 To counter this effect quickly, one needs to use antibiotics as directed by the doctor.
-If you wish to give your gut a boost, try taking probiotic shots during the treatment with antibiotics.
+If you wish to boost your gut, try taking probiotic shots with antibiotics during the treatment.

 Antibiotics can have unpleasant effects on your immune system.

-The immune system is considered your body's defense against aggressive viruses, bacteria, and other harmful pathogens.
+The immune system is your body's defence against aggressive viruses, bacteria, and other harmful pathogens.
 This infection-fighting work takes place on a cellular level.

-There are times when your immune system is not able to fight bacterial infections alone.
+There are times when your immune system cannot fight bacterial infections alone.
 This is where antibiotics come into the picture.
-Antibiotics begin to work in your body by either killing off bacteria or stopping them from reproducing.
+Antibiotics begin to work in your body by killing off bacteria or stopping them from reproducing.

 However, these powerful medicines also have a downside.
 Sometimes, antibiotics can harm the normal or healthy bacteria present in the gut.

-This further affects the functioning of your digestive system, metabolism, and parts of the immune system that are present in the digestive tract.
+This further affects the functioning of your digestive system, metabolism, and parts of the immune system in the digestive tract.

 Overuse of antibiotics might lead to antibiotic resistance.

-It is noticed that overuse of antibiotics has become a growing problem in the world i.e., antibiotic resistance.
+It has been noticed that the overuse of antibiotics has become a growing problem in the world, i.e., antibiotic resistance.

 Antibiotic resistance occurs when bacteria become immune to antibiotics' effects.
 This makes it more difficult for antibiotics to fight infection.